yashwanth-alapati/Bachelors-thesis/README.md

 # Transfer-Learning

-I worked on this project along with two other students from SASTRA University for Bacehlo's thesis.
+I worked on this project along with two other students from SASTRA University for Bacehlor's thesis.